nathanroark/previous-nathanroark.com/src/content/albums/heavensouls-x-stickerbush-darkskin-n****s-with-lightskin-problems.md

 ## Highlights

-#### fuck a stimulus i need my shit in blood
+#### southern style lemon peppers

-- Track has a lot of great sounds on it, 8 minutes of them all kinda scattered but it's interesting.
+- Track has a lot of great sounds on it, 8 minutes of them all kinda scattered around but it's interesting.

+#### i am not your savior (feat.
+Kelly Garlick)

+- Loud, distored, beautiful sythns toward then end that are very pretty.